The pros and cons of each fertilizer dust control method

 - Once dust is collected, it must still be handled and disposed of properly.

 In contrast to dust collection, there’s dust suppression.
-Instead of collecting and disposing of dust, dust suppression stops the flow and transport of dust in the initial stages.
+Instead of collecting and disposing of dust, dust suppression prevents dust in the initial stages.
 Where dust collection is reactive, dust suppression is more proactive.

 Dust suppression requires the use of spray systems.
-Through these systems, humidity and moisture are added to the air to capture dust particles that are already airborne.
-More specifically, the spray nozzles are used to apply an agent directly to the particles.
-The drops of liquid collide with the dust particles; then the moisture weighs those particles down so they are returned to the ground or to their material source.
+Through these systems, spray nozzles are used to apply dust control agents directly to the fertilizers to prevent the dust from becoming airborne when being conveyed and transported.
+The coatings mix with the dust particles; then the dust particles agglomerate together which weighs them down so they are returned to the ground or to their material source.
 Depending on your facility operations, you may need to use dust suppression in conjunction with other prevention methods.

-Of the three spray system options available, a water only system is the least effective.
+Of the four spray system options available, a water-only system is the least effective.
 This system adds a lot of moisture, which compromises the quality of the fertilizer and disrupts material flow.
-There’s no physical barrier formed by use of water only, there’s a poor coverage rate, and this product is prone to rapid drying.
+There’s no physical barrier formed by use of water-only, there’s a poor coverage rate, and this product is prone to rapid drying.
 There’s also no ionic charge, and there’s only a short-term trapping of fine particulates, which means constant spraying.
-In fact, water only spray systems have only shown an 80% effectiveness rate (Prostański, 2013), which isn’t strong enough when product is on the line.
+In fact, water-only spray systems have only shown an 80% effectiveness rate (Prostański, 2013), which isn’t strong enough when product is on the line.
+Even if the amount of water used is restricted, adding moisture to the fertilizer begins to degrade the fertilizer before it makes it to the farmers’ fields, decreasing the overall yield and performance of the fertilizer.
+Any time moisture is added, it creates sticking and plugging of chutes and spreading equipment making it a material-handling nightmare.
+Not to mention, it can create a corrosive environment within the plant.

-A water and chemical combination produces better results.
-This method adds less moisture, which improves the wetting of fine particulates and lowers surface tension.
+A water-based dust control system produces better results.
+This method adds very little moisture to the dry fertilizer but improves the wetting of fine particulates.
 There’s also a slight physical barrier.
-Water and chemical spraying systems have an improved coverage rate, a slower drying time (which means longer dust control), cationic or anionic properties to attract dust particles, and long-term trapping of particulates.
+Water-based dust control agents and spray systems have an improved coverage rate, a slower drying time (which means longer dust control), cationic or anionic properties to attract dust particles, and short-term trapping of particulates.
+This method is best utilized when dust control is needed between the distributor and the fertilizer being spread in the field.

 Pros and Cons of Spray Systems